Brettanda/friday-discord-node.js/README.md

 Another way to see the full list of commands is by typing `!help` in a Discord server that I have been invited to.
 You can also direct message me any commands as well (if you want to keep our conversation more private).

+## Music

+Friday can play music in a voice channel with the command `!play` followed by a search query or a YouTube video URL.
+Here are examples of those two uses `!play uptown funk` or `!play https://youtu.be/dQw4w9WgXcQ`.

 ## Chat

 Friday can respond to normal chat without the message being directed towards Friday